Hugh Syme

-Hugh Syme is a Canadian Juno Award-winning graphic artist and member of the Premier Artists Collection (PAC) who is best known for his artwork and cover concepts for rock and metal bands.
-He is also a musician and has appeared on some Rush albums as a keyboard player.
-Syme is notably responsible for all of Rush's album cover art since 1975's Caress of Steel as well as creating Rush's famous Starman logo.
-In 1983 he told Jeffrey Morgan that he never imagined the band would use it as their main logo.
+Hugh Syme is a Canadian Juno Award-winning graphic artist and member of the Premier Artists Collection (PAC), best known for his artwork and cover concepts for rock and metal bands.
+He is also a musician and has contributed as a keyboard player on several Rush albums.

+Career

+Syme has been responsible for all of Rush's album cover art since 1975's Caress of Steel and is the creator of Rush's famous Starman logo.
+In 1983, he told Jeffrey Morgan that he never imagined the band would use it as their main logo.
 Syme also plays piano on the album Thrilling Women, which Morgan recorded with Dean Motter.

-His client base includes major record companies like Geffen Records, EMI Records, Mercury Records, RCA Records, Capitol Records, Sony Music, Atlantic Records, Warner Bros.
-Records and A&M Records.
+His client base includes major record companies such as Geffen Records, EMI Records, Mercury Records, RCA Records, Capitol Records, Sony Music, Atlantic Records, Warner Records, and A&M Records.

-Iron Maiden fans remember him best as the designer of The X Factor cover, which shows the band's mascot Eddie dissected.
-It is remembered for its gritty realism.
-Whereas all previous Maiden albums were oil paintings, the X Factor Eddie was a puppet with some digital touch-ups to enhance its look.
-In some countries the cover was considered so gruesome that a less gory alternative was offered (the alternative cover is actually the back of the original CD booklet).
+Iron Maiden fans remember him best as the designer of The X Factor cover, which depicts the band's mascot Eddie in a dissection.
+It is noted for its gritty realism.
+While all previous Maiden albums featured oil paintings, the X Factor Eddie was a puppet with some digital enhancements to improve its appearance.
+In some countries, the cover was deemed so gruesome that a less graphic alternative was offered (the alternative cover is actually the back of the original CD booklet).

-Def Leppard's Retro Active album cover, which he co-designed with Nels Israelson, shows a lady sitting at a dressing table, looking in a mirror.
-From another perspective, it takes the form of a skull (a type of vanitas art), the woman's head forming the left eye socket, and her reflected head in the mirror forming the right eye socket.
-The mirror itself forms the shape of the skull and the accessories on the dressing table form the nose, nostrils and teeth.
-It was inspired by Charles Allan Gilbert's most famous work, All Is Vanity (1892).
+Def Leppard's Retro Active album cover, which he co-designed with Nels Israelson, features a woman sitting at a dressing table, gazing into a mirror.
+From another perspective, the image takes the form of a skull (a type of vanitas art), with the woman's head forming the left eye socket and her reflected head in the mirror creating the right eye socket.
+The mirror itself shapes the skull, while the accessories on the dressing table form the nose, nostrils, and teeth.
+This design was inspired by Charles Allan Gilbert's most famous work, All Is Vanity (1892).

-Other bands Syme has done artwork for include: Megadeth, Saga, Styx, Altered State, Fates Warning, Whitesnake, Queensrÿche, Aerosmith, and Dream Theater.
+Other bands for which Syme has created artwork include Megadeth, Saga, Styx, Altered State, Fates Warning, Whitesnake, Queensrÿche, Aerosmith, and Dream Theater.

-Personal

-Hugh Syme has studios in Toronto, Ontario, Canada and in Indiana, USA.
-Syme is co-host of the Music Buzzz Podcast along with Dane Clark and Andy Wilson.